Key Resources for Teaching Assistants (TAs)

 - Undergraduate TAs: Undergraduate TAs are welcome at the Fall Teaching Conference, or may come to a TA Orientation scheduled near the beginning of each Quarter.
 See the TA Orientations tab for more information.

-Short Course for Graduate Students and Post-Docs
+Short Course on Course Design for Graduate Students and Post-Docs

 The ABCs of Course Design is a short course for graduate students, post-docs and others at Caltech who are hoping to be the instructor of record for a course or interested in course design.
 Taught by Dr. Jennifer Weaver, Assistant Director of the CTLO, The ABCs of Course Design is a 3-session short course primarily aimed at those who have not taught a course before.
 She walks through the process of backwards design, including designing learning outcomes, incorporating active learning, developing assessments, inclusive teaching, and building the overall class structure.